ashraffyi/Data-Engineering-Capstone-Project/README.md

 1. Go to [Turbine git repo](https://github.com/villasv/aws-airflow-stack)
 2. Scroll down until you see 'Deploy the stack` and click Launch stack
 3. On the Create stack page click `Next`
-4. Name your stack airflow and click `Next`.
+4. Name your stack airflow and set `Minimum group size` to atleast 3 and  click `Next`.
 You don't need to change anything on this page
 5. Don't fill any thing on `Configure stack options` and Click `Next`
 6. On Review page Scroll down to `Capabilities` and check both
 	- I acknowledge that AWS CloudFormation might create IAM resources with custom names.